Table of Contents

 The progress of the reset can be followed using a local console connection.
 If that is required, open a console display window connected to the NetWall 300 Series local console port.

-While the unit is powered up, push in the recessed reset button on the unit with a suitable pointed tip tool and keep it pushed in.
-A suitable paper-clip could be used to do this.
+While the unit is powered up, push in the recessed reset button on the unit with a suitable pointed tool and keep it pushed in.
+An opened paper-clip could be used for this.